 Transfer Funds Out of China

 Many foreign companies operating in china feel that profit repatriation from China is a challenging task.
 The main reason is due to a strict policy that tightly regulates cross-border funds flowing.
+To begin with, profit repatriation is allowed only once a year, and only after the annual financial audit and tax compliance are completed.
+Also, the authorities might limit the profit amount that can be repatriated, according to the company’s net profit stated in the financial report.

 Foreign companies can choose between three main channels to transfer profits.
 They must carefully consider the pros and cons of every alternative, with regard to their company’s unique situation: